rlucente-se-jboss/rhel-for-edge/README.md

-WIP These need to be updated quite a bit
+WIP These need to be updated quite a bit for the latest RHEL 9.2 release

 # RHEL for Edge Demo
 This presents a demonstration of RHEL for Edge that includes: